Certificate students are enrolled at Queen’s University and are therefore subject to the policies, regulations, and requirements of this institution.

 All courses required for the Certificate must be completed at Queen’s.
 Typically, students are not permitted to apply credits from other universities to Certificate requirements after being admitted.

-The only exception is if a course was completed prior to full-time transfer to an undergraduate program at Queen’s University and has received approval from the Executive Director of the Commerce program to be used in lieu of one of the required courses.
+The only exception is if a course was completed prior to full-time transfer to an undergraduate program at Queen’s University and has received approval from the Associate Dean, Undergraduate to be used in lieu of one of the required courses.
 A maximum of 6.0 units completed at the 200-level prior to enrolling in the Certificate may be used in lieu of required courses.

 Once enrolled, students may not complete courses toward the Certificate at other post-secondary institutions.